Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 undertaking, and this work would not have been possible without funding from AMD for a team at Quansight Labs.

-Special thanks to [Ivan Yashchuk](https://github.com/IvanYashchuk) and [Ralf Gommers](https://github.com/rgommers) for their guidance throughout the project.

 <p align="left">
     <img